BigheadSMZ/TotKMods/README.md

 # Purpose
 Provide users with an easy method to select which essential mods they want to use.
 The mods are broken into eight categories.
 - **Essential:** Mods that I consider to be essential in enhancing graphics.
-All mods can be used or no mods can be used.
-User selects which ones they want.
+User may pick any and/or all mods here.
 - **Resolution:** Native resolution.
 Modes are: 1280x720, 1440x810, 1792x1008, 1920x1080.
 Only one mod should be selected.
 - **FPS:** The maximum framerate.
 Modes are: 20 FPS, 30 FPS, or 60 FPS.
 Only one mod should be selected.
 Used in conjunction with Dynamic FPS from Essential mods.
 - **Shadows:** Modes are: 256x256, 512x512, and 1024x1024 resolution.
 Only one mod should be selected.